 The minimum absolute difference is .

 Complete the cutTheTree function in the editor below.
-Return an integer that represents the minimal absolute difference achievable between the resultant two trees.

 cutTheTree has the following parameter(s):

-data: an array of integers that represent node values
+int data[n]: an array of integers that represent node values

 The first line contains an integer , the number of vertices in the tree.